WeblateOrg/weblate/docs/admin/upgrade.rst

 Creating a database in PostgreSQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is usually a good idea to run Weblate in a separate database, and separate user account:
+It is usually a good idea to run Weblate in a separate database and -user account:

 .. code-block:: sh